Learn about our projects and pilot projects.

 Schweer-Collins: Opportunities to Interrupt Cycles of Substance Use: An Intergenerational Study of Mothers Affected by Prior Justice System Involvement and Their Children

-Despite the critical importance of research to understand and intervene on the complex cycles of intergenerational incarceration and SUD, few prospective, longitudinal studies exist whereby the consequences of maternal incarceration on youth can be examined.
-Thus, the purpose of the proposed pilot is to extend an ongoing longitudinal study on women with substance use histories and prior involvement in the juvenile- and adult criminal justice systems, now mean age 33 years, with whom we have maintained contact and all of whom have children of their own.
-We propose to assess these women (Generation 1; G1) and a subset of their children, adolescents ages 13-17 (G2).
-This age range was selected because it represents a developmental stage marked by elevated risk for substance use onset and because it also maps onto the original G1 assessment age.
+Despite the critical importance of research to understand and intervene on the complex cycles of intergenerational incarceration and SUD, few prospective, longitudinal studies existed whereby the consequences of maternal incarceration on youth could be examined.
+Thus, the purpose of the pilot was to extend an ongoing longitudinal study on women with substance use histories and prior involvement in the juvenile- and adult criminal justice systems, then with a mean age of 33 years, with whom we had maintained contact and all of whom had children of their own.
+We assessed these women (Generation 1; G1) and a subset of their children, adolescents aged 13–17 (G2).
+This age range was selected because it represented a developmental stage marked by elevated risk for substance use onset and because it also mapped onto the original G1 assessment age.

 Pilot Project 11